 If you receive complaints about the temperature or humidity, it’s time to service your heating and cooling system.
 There could be a minor issue, like a broken thermostat, or a more significant problem.
 Either way, you need the act quickly.
 Productivity could drop or customers could stop patronizing you.
 Furthermore, your system could be close to failure.

 Out of all the appliances in your building, the HVAC system is one of the biggest energy consumers.
-If your energy bills are high, your heating and cooling is likely the culprit.
+If your energy bills are high, your heating and cooling are likely the culprits.
 Your system may be broken, which requires it to pull more energy to heat and cool your business.

 As an HVAC system ages, it gets less energy efficient.
 To keep your system from working too hard and raising your energy bills, you should consult with a professional.
 They can tell you whether or not it’s time to replace your system.
 And if there’s a problem that needs to be fixed, they can handle the repair.